pmean/build-website/text/21/umkc-award.md

 I have been collaborating with The Analysis Factor since 2015, presenting webinars and short courses on topics like Bayesian statistics, meta-analysis, and survival analysis.
 Through innovative marketing methods, Karen is able to bring large audiences to my talks and they always ask such interesting questions.
 I also help answer questions on the discussion boards that are outside the areas of expertise of others working with The Analysis Factor.

 One of my most important presentations for The Analysis Factor was a talk on Reproducible Research, based on the ground-breaking article "Good Enough Practices in Scientific Computing" by Wilson et al published in PLOS Computational Biology in 2017.
 The talk emphasized the importance for research teams to incorporate many of the tools developed for software programming units, such as version control and repositories.
-I have expaded this work into three of the classes I teach, Introduction to R, Introduction to SAS, and Introduction to SQL.
+I have expanded this work into three of the classes I teach, Introduction to R, Introduction to SAS, and Introduction to SQL.
 I want my students to develop good programming habits in these classes that will help them in their careers as they work on large research teams.

 Karen and I have also participated in workshops and panel discussions sponsored by the American Statistical Association aimed at consultants just beginning their careers.
 Helping other consultants get started has always been a passion of mine.
 I started an independent consulting business in 2008, and there was not a lot of guidance out there targeted towards statistical consulting.
 I documented my efforts in getting started and presented them on my blog and in a series of articles for the Amstat News, a newsletter for the American Statistical Association.